JohnAD/slone-web/README.md

 Essentially, it is limited to a short number of visible characters.
 It is a case-sensitive string.

-It can also be no type string.
-For that, use an underscore (`_`)  with no parenthesis to indicate that.
+There can also be no type string.
+For that, do not includ anything and do not use the preceding colon character.

 The type string MUST NOT be marked as unknown (null) using the `?` character.